Michele-Zhu/Digital-Twin-Dataset/README.md

 <a href='https://arxiv.org/abs/2505.15519'><img src='https://img.shields.io/badge/Paper-Arxiv-red'></a>

 ### This Repository is under contruction
-This repository contains the processing used in the paper "Exploiting Age of Information in Network Digital Twins for AI-driven Real-Time Link Blockage Detection".
-The dataset can be downloaded at the following [link TBD]()
+TODO:
+- add the sizes of the resulting matrix
+- Publish the repo

 ## Release
-- [xx/10/2025] Initial release of the data and processing code.
+- [xx/10/2025] Initial release.
 ## Contents
 - [Release](#Release)
 - [Contents](#Contents)